 - 48. The firm shall establish a monitoring process designed to provide it with reasonable assurance that the policies and procedures relating to the system of quality control are relevant, adequate, and operating effectively.
 This process shall: - (a) Include an ongoing consideration and evaluation of the firm's system of quality control including, on a cyclical basis, inspection of at least one completed engagement for each engagement partner; - (b) Require responsibility for the monitoring process to be assigned to a partner or partners or other persons with sufficient and appropriate experience and authority in the firm to assume that responsibility; and - (c) Require that those performing the engagement or the engagement quality control review are not involved in inspecting the engagements.
 (Ref: Para.
-A64-A68)

-- (a) Monitor and evaluate the adequacy and effectiveness of the firm's systems, internal quality control mechanisms and arrangements established in accordance with this ISQC (UK) and take appropriate measures to address any deficiencies: - (b) Carry out an annual evaluation of the internal quality control system, referred to in paragraph 32D-1(a); and
+A64-A68) - 48-1.
+For audits of financial statements, the firm shall: - Monitor and evaluate the adequacy and effectiveness of the firm's systems, internal quality control mechanisms and arrangements established in accordance with this ISQC (UK) and take appropriate measures to address any deficiencies; - (b) Carry out an annual evaluation of the internal quality control system, referred to in paragraph 32-1(a); and

-(c) Keep records of the findings of the evaluation required by paragraph 48D-1(b) and any proposed measure to modify the internal quality control system.
+(c) Keep records of the findings of the evaluation required by paragraph 48-1(b) and any proposed measure to modify the internal quality control system.